InsaLan/insalan.fr/README.md

 ------------

 Download vendors
-Considering you have composer.phar installed and in your PATH :
+Consideing you have composer.phar installed and in your PATH :

 ```bash
 composer.phar install